jonnew/Oat/README.md

       multisource components are dealing with sychonized sample numbers when pull-based sychornization strategy is enforced (no external clock driving acqusition, so no chance for buffer overrun).
-- [ ] There are a couple issues with configuration via TOML file as it stands
-     1. Command line switches should take precedence over TOML file options.
+- [ ] Command line switches should take precedence over TOML file options.
 This is standard practice, but is not how Oat works currently.
+    - `oat-frameserve`
+    - `oat-framefilt`
+    - `oat-posifilt`
+    - `oat-posigen`
+    - `oat-posicom`
+    - `oat-posidet`
-     1. For (all?) most components, `configure` is pure abstract in the component's base class.
+- [ ] For (all?) most components, `configure` is pure abstract in the component's base class.
 This doesn't make too much sense because options are often common to many components.
 For instance, in `oat-posigen`, the sample period, and number of samples parameters are certainly relevant to any implementation of the position generator idea.
-Therefore, `configure` should be abstract with a base implmentation containing guaranteed-to-be-common parameters.
+Therefore, `configure` should be abstract with a base implementation containing guaranteed-to-be-common parameters.
+    - `oat-frameserve`
+    - `oat-framefilt`
+    - `oat-posifilt`
+    - ~~`oat-posigen`~~
+    - `oat-posicom`
+    - `oat-posidet`
 - [ ] [CBOR](http://tools.ietf.org/html/rfc7049) binary messaging and data files
   - CBOR is an extremely simple binary encoding scheme for JSON
   - It would be great to allow the option to save CBOR files (`oat-record`) or